microsoft/fast/specs/skeleton.md

 ### Accessibility

 - The `aria-busy` attribute should be applied and set to `true` while this the UI the skeleton is represent is still in a loading state
+- To maximize the information presented to assistive technologies inline SVG's are the preferred method for applying a `pattern`

 ### Globalization